ItsAblaze/odin-recipes/README.md

-Elis To Die For Meals
+My To Die For Meals

 This site will list a few recipes that I would die for, these are 10/10 if found at the right place.